 Neill Fuller is a painter who lives and works in Somerset.
 He was born in Essex and studied Fine Art in Bath 1991-93.

-Recent exhibitions include, The Open West 2014, The Zeitgeist Arts Open, London; ‘The Hot-One-Hundred’, Schwartz Gallery, London; ‘Now Wakes The Sea’, Kinsale, Co.
-Cork, and a solo show at the Parlour Showrooms, Bristol.
+Recent exhibitions include, 'You'll See Glimpses', Pound Arts, Corsham, 'Small World', PS Mirabel, Manchester, 'Painting As Thinking', Salisbury Arts Centre, 'Painting Worlds', The Maltings, Farnham, 'Line/Body/Light', Barbican Arts Trust, London, The Open West 2014, The Zeitgeist Arts Open, London; ‘The Hot-One-Hundred’, Schwartz Gallery, London; ‘Now Wakes The Sea’, Kinsale, Co.
+Cork, and solo shows at The Tobacco Factory and The Parlour Showrooms, Bristol.
 He was awarded The 2013 Blackswan Arts Prize.